 prev: 9b1e...

 Block 0 - the very first Bitcoin block - was mined by Satoshi Nakamoto on January 3, 2009.
 It is called the genesis block.
-Unlike every block that followed, it has no reference to a previous block because none existed yet.
+Unlike every block that followed, it points to no previous block, because none existed yet.
+It is where the whole chain begins.

-Satoshi embedded a message in the genesis block's coinbase transaction:
+Satoshi tucked a message into the genesis block's coinbase transaction, and it is still readable today:

 "The Times 03/Jan/2009 Chancellor on brink of second bailout for banks"